Kevin Spacey Comes Out as Gay and Apologizes to Anthony Rapp for Past Inappropriate Behavior

 Everything I wanted to say about my experience is in that article, and I have no further comment about it at this time.— Anthony Rapp (@albinokid) October 30, 2017

-On Sunday, Rapp, who is now 46, alleged that the inappropriate interaction occurred when Spacey befriended the young star while they were both performing on Broadway and he went to party at the then 26-year-old actor's apartment.
+On Sunday, Rapp, who is now 46, alleged that the inappropriate interaction occurred when Spacey befriended the young star while they were both performing on Broadway.
+The School Ties actor says he went to party at the then 26-year-old actor's apartment.

 "He was trying to seduce me," Rapp said to the publication.
 "I don't know if I would have used that language.
 But I was aware that he was trying to get with me sexually."